Prostate Problems Erectile Disfunction

 The Problem: Prostate inflammation irritates the bladder, creating false signals of fullness.

-- Result: Fewer urgent trips, especially at night
+- Potential Result: Fewer urgent trips, especially at night

 Weak Urinary Stream